uyar/postinst/README.md

 * `install_file`: Install a `.deb` file.

-  This action requires a page URL that contains the download URL to the `.deb` file and a regex to extract that URL.
+  This action requires a page URL that contains the download URL for the `.deb` file and a regex to extract that URL.

   The section name must match the name of the package.